Our Water System

 Cannell Lake provides approximately 10% of the annual system supply.
 Existing water licenses allow for annual average of 11.8 MLD and maximum day withdrawal of 69.1 MLD.

 The Cannell Lake watershed is 2.1 km².
-Water from the lake is not filtered, but is chlorinated about 1 km south of the lake.
-Ammonia is then UV disinfected and added at a point 7 km further south, producing chloramines.
+Water from the lake is not filtered, but the water is disinfected by UV and chlorinated about 1 km south of the lake.
+Ammonia is then added at a point 7 km further south, producing chloramines.
 Overflow from the lake discharges to Cannell Creek, into Cardinalis Creek, and then Stave Lake.

 At a top water level of 278 m, the Cannell Lake system is at a substantially higher elevation than the Norrish Creek system.
 This allows for servicing of higher areas in Mission.
 When the Norrish system is off-line due to maintenance or other events, the Cannell system is utilized at a higher capacity to compensate for the reduced output from Norrish.